 (GUITAR DEMO ONLY) For her first song, we see Gayle Bailey in full flight, singing her signature song in a concert – the full, Shirley Bassey/John Barry deal, complete with sequins, big hair and a wind machine.

-(EARLY GUITAR DEMO ONLY) Pat Gates, terminally ill Buffalo NY bar chanteuse, sings to her son Jason about her obsession with superstar British singer Gayle Bailey.
-She’s thrilled that he’s landed a job ghost-writing her heroine’s autobiography.
+(EARLY GUITAR DEMO ONLY) Suzy Gates, middle-aged New Jersey supermarket checkout girl, sings about her obsession with superstar British singer Gayle Bailey.
 She wants to meet her.

 The Things that I Put Up With